Schickli/gitlab-ai-bot/readme.md

-# Gitlab AI Changelog Bot
+# Gitlab AI Bot

 This Gitlab bot is designed to help you to never forget you changelog entry again by automatically creating a changelog entry for your merge request.

 ## How to use

-Create a `.env` file with the environment variables specified in the `config.js`.
+Create a `.env` file with the environment variables specified in the `config.js`.https://github.com/Schickli/gitlab-ai-bot/blob/main/readme.md
 The `GITLAB_SECRET` is the secret token you have to set in your Gitlab webhook.

-You need to create a webhook in your Gitlab project, pointing to the endpoint `/webhook`.
+You need to create two webhooks in your Gitlab project, pointing to the endpoint `/changelog` and `/quiz`.

-### Webhook Configuration
+### Changelog Configuration

-The webhook should use the URL: `https://your-bot-or-ngrok-url.com/webhook`
+The webhook should use the URL: `https://your-bot-or-ngrok-url.com/changelog`

 1. **Changelog Reminder**: Select "Merge Requests" as the trigger.
 This runs when you create a new merge request that's not a draft and posts a reminder comment to add a changelog entry.
    ![reminder comment](assets/image.png)

 2. **Changelog Creation**: Select "Comments" as the trigger.
 This runs when a comment containing `!changelog` is created on a merge request.
 The bot will generate a changelog entry using GPT-4o-mini based on the changes made and attempt to parse the issue number from the merge request description.

+### Quiz Configuration

+The webhook should use the URL: `https://your-bot-or-ngrok-url.com/quiz`

+1. **Quiz Prompt**: Select "Merge Requests" and "Comments" as the trigger.
+Now, when you open a merge request a comment with the prompt to use `!quiz` pops up.
+2. **Questions**: After the `!quiz` we generate a few multiplechoice questions to the code.
+The comments will be next to the code and can be answerd with a,b or c.
+This triggers another event and we check your answer and give you feedback.

 ### Running the bot